 Fifteen participants were recruited.
-Of the fifteen, twelve females and three males, age range 30-87 (mean age: 63 years), five of whom did not want cochlear implantation (one participant had historically undergone cochlear implantation but no longer uses the implanted device) and ten who either had, were in the process of receiving or wanted a Cochlear Implant.
+Of the 15, 12 females and 3 males, age range 30-87 (mean age: 63 years), five of whom did not want CI (one participant had historically undergone CI but no longer uses the implanted device) and ten who either had, were in the process of receiving or wanted a cochlear implant.
 All participants were white British.
-An overview of participant profiles is presented in Table 12, with participants identified throughout the report using the assigned numerical identifiers.
+An overview of participant profiles is presented in Table 2, with participants identified throughout the report using the assigned numerical identifiers.
 To preserve anonymity further we present age brackets rather than specific ages.